arkadiko-dao/arkadiko/docs/grant.md

 A stablecoin and liquidity protocol is one of the cornerstones of DeFi, and will enable Stacks to expand the ecosystem as a whole.
 There are many use cases including, but not limited to:

-- Trading Liquidity & Market-Making
+- Trading Liquidity (e.g. can be the standard to trade against on Stacks DEXes) & Market-Making
-- Enables stacking with a tradeable derivative (e.g. allows trading a productive asset that yields btc while the STX are locked up)
+- Enables stacking with a tradeable derivative (i.e. allows trading a productive asset that yields btc while the STX are locked up)
 - Lending & Borrowing liquidity milestone to build out Arkadiko Lending & Borrowing Platform which will support a multitude of assets (and SRC20 tokens)
-- Any application that wants to make use of stable prices & liquidity (e.g. games)
+- Any application that wants to make use of stable prices & liquidity (e.g. games, prediction markets)
+- When a Stacks-native peg against another stablecoin exists (e.g. USDT/USDC/...), you could even trade the xUSD for it, transfer the coins to a CEX, cash out into "real fiat" and use it to cover real-life investments and expenses.
+Your STX (or other forms of collateral) will be there for you unless you get liquidated.

 ## Risks

 - I am the sole developer on this right now.
 Having said that, I have built high performing teams in the past and have people close to me with (technical or operational) knowledge of cryptocurrency & DeFi.
 They are willing to join, but I prefer building the foundations of Arkadiko first to de-risk and make it easier to delegate certain tasks and future work.
 - This is a big effort.
 I am a successful developer, CTO and entrepreneur, but the amount of work and complexity cannot be underestimated.
 Due to professional reasons, I cannot go full-time on this until July/August, but I will be then.
 - The Stacks Ecosystem as a whole is young.
 I am missing certain primitives that would block Arkadiko from launching on mainnet:
-  - An SRC20 token standard
+  - An SRC20 token standard.
+I read that the fungible token SIP is being activated, so less of a risk as it will be on mainnet soon (https://github.com/stacksgov/sips/pull/5)
-  - Decentralised Oracle support (e.g. Chainlink)
+  - Decentralised Oracle support (e.g. Chainlink) - I read that Chainlink support is coming, so depending on timeline a choice will have to be made between maintaining own oracles or using Chainlink.
   - Stacks Wallet Chrome Extension which is still alpha
   - Probably need another stablecoin (e.g. USDT, USDC, PAX) on Stacks to peg against at some point
 - The Discord community is still small (but active) so getting questions answered & debugging can take slightly longer
 - One `tx-sender` address can only stack once at the moment, as far as I'm aware.
-This would make stacking inefficient.
+This would make stacking inefficient on the Arkadiko protocol level, since all STX collateral is held in 1 address.
 I believe this will be fixed mid to long term on the Stacks stacking protocol, and a SIP is already open AFAIK (on https://github.com/stacksgov/sips/issues).
+- xUSD is soft-pegged to 1 USD.
+This peg only holds as long as it holds (i.e. if market participants are nice relative to the liquidity available in the protocol :-)).
+I am not sure how to guarantee this peg in volatile markets (i.e. that it keeps holding 1 USD as countervalue at all times).
+This is more of a question rather than a real risk, but just dropping it here.

 Apart from the above, there is a set of more generic risks (e.g. protocol risk wrt security, economic risks if you decide to buy the governance token, regulatory risk that needs to be resolved etc).

 ## Future Work (Outside Initial Grant Scope)

 - Once the stablecoin and DAO are live on mainnet, the next step would be to turn this into a real DeFi hub by building out a liquidity borrowing/lending protocol (i.e. similar to Aave or Compound on ETH).
 I do think if/when the stablecoin and DAO generate traction, this next step would be easier due to extra resources & having derisked above items
-- Collateralize multiple types of cryptocurrency (e.g. wrapped bitcoin or even a 2-of-2 multisig bitcoin that does not need to leave the base bitcoin layer)
+- Collateralize multiple types of cryptocurrency (e.g. wrapped bitcoin or even a M-of-N multisig bitcoin that does not need to leave the base bitcoin layer?)

 ## Community and Supporting Materials
 **Do you have previous projects, code commits, or experiences that are relevant to this application?
 What community feedback or input have you received?
 How do you plan to share your plan to the community over time and as the final deliverable?**

 I initially submitted a very early version of Arkadiko to the Stacks 2.0 Mainnet Clarity Smart Contract Challenge where it was chosen as one of the winners.
 I have received positive feedback from the community on the project, which is also one of the drivers & motivators to make this real on mainnet.

 During the development of a testnet-ready version, I will provide updates every 3 weeks, with canary builds that can be tested by the community.
-Furthermore, it would be amazing if the grant would allow access to a group of dedicated testers who want to make a difference by testing early versions, and through office hours with tech & business experts on certain subjects.
+Furthermore, it would be amazing if the grant would allow access to a group of dedicated testers who want to make a difference by testing early versions, and through office hours with tech & business experts on certain subjects, even in an accelerator/incubator-like fashion (happy to be a guinea pig there if this opportunity would arise).

 All source code developed under this grant (and the Arkadiko protocol as an extension) is open-sourced under the GPLv3 license

 ### Screenshots

 A simple landing page is up on https://www.arkadiko.finance.
-Two screenshots of creating and managing a vault can be seen below, to give an idea of the UX and functionality.
+Some screenshots of creating and managing a vault can be seen below, to give an idea of the UX and functionality.

 #### Main Overview